usawco/wallpaper/README.md

 2. jsdoc
 3. consider a GUI config
 4. Pop a 'tile preview' panel containing a subset of the random entries.
 User clicks on a tile to select it.
-5. Save 'favorites' to a store for later retrieval.